-My family loves mushrooms (even the kids!), so I always make sure they’re on my grocery list.
+My family loves mushrooms (even the kids!), so I always ensure they’re on my grocery list.
 They’re easy to prepare and a great way to add veggies to your meals.
-You can enjoy them as a side dish or as a main meal, like in the mushroom tacos I’m sharing today!
+You can enjoy them as a side dish or as a main meal like in the mushroom tacos I’m sharing today!

-Before we talk about the taco ingredients, let’s talk about the different kinds of mushrooms and how to prepare them for cooking!
+Before we talk about the taco ingredients, let’s talk about the different mushrooms and how to prepare them for cooking!